- Aggregation >

 Generally, expressions are stateless and are only evaluated when seen by the aggregation process with one exception: accumulator expressions.

-The accumulators, used in the $group
+The accumulators, used in the $group stage, maintain their

 state (e.g. totals, maximums, minimums, and related data) as documents